Bewley’s Grafton Street cafe to reopen from August 27th at latest

 The cafe’s 110 staff had been informed on July 1st that they were being made redundant, with the closure blamed on the impact of the Covid-19 pandemic on the economy, and the €1.5 million annual rental cost on the protected structure.

-The cafe has been lossmaking for a number of years with the rent accounting for 30 per cent of its annual sales.
+The cafe has been loss making for several years with the rent accounting for 30 per cent of its annual sales.

 Earlier this week, it emerged Bewley’s had agreed to pay more than €749,000 in rent arrears and interest costs to Ronan Group Real Estate (RGRE), the landlord of the cafe.
 RGRE is controlled by property developer Johnny Ronan.